-MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of propane suggest that overexposure is unlikely to aggravate existing medical conditions.
+MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The skin irritating properties of butane may aggravate an existing dermatitis.

 SIGNIFICANT LABORATORY DATA WITH POSSIBLE RELEVANCE TO HUMAN HEALTH HAZARD EVALUATION: In a study conducted in 1948, dogs breathed varying mixtures of hydrocarbons and oxygen for 10 minutes.
-Of a group of dogs exposed to propane, all (3 of 3) showed myocardial sensitivity to injected epinephrine hydrochloride as determined by electrocardiogram (EKG) readings.
-No direct evidence is known of propane-induced cardiac sensitization in humans.
+Of a group of dogs exposed to butane, all (2/2) showed myocardial sensitivity to injected epinephrine hydrochloride as determined by electrocardiogram (EKG) readings.
+No direct evidence is known of butane-induced cardiac sensitization in humans.

-CARCINOGENICITY: Propane is not listed by NTP, OSHA, or IARC.
+CARCINOGENICITY: Butane is not listed by NTP, OSHA, or IARC.